Table of Contents

 How does license plate data help with loss prevention?

-License plate data helps loss prevention by identifying vehicles associated with known repeat offenders or organized retail crime groups before they enter the store.
-This allows security teams to move from reactive reporting to anticipatory monitoring, potentially deterring theft or gathering evidence more effectively.
+License plate data identifies vehicles associated with known repeat offenders or organized retail crime groups before they enter the store.
+This allows security teams to shift from reactive reporting to proactive monitoring, potentially deterring theft or gathering evidence more effectively.

 What are the benefits of using LPR in retail?

-The primary benefits include faster investigation times, the ability to track repeat offenders across multiple locations, improved parking lot security, and the creation of objective evidence packages for law enforcement.
-It also acts as a visible deterrent to potential criminals.
+Primary benefits include faster investigation times, the ability to track repeat offenders across multiple locations, improved parking lot security, and objective evidence packages for law enforcement.
+LPR also acts as a visible deterrent to potential criminals.

 How can retail stores effectively track repeat offenders?